-After the tumor is removed, a radiation oncologist will place an applicator into your surgical cut.
-The applicator has thin catheters (small, flexible tubes) that are connected to a machine that holds radiation.
+After the tumor is removed, your radiation oncologist will place an applicator into your incision.
+The applicator has thin catheters (small, flexible tubes) that are connected to a machine that holds the radiation.

-Once the applicators are positioned correctly, the operating staff will leave the room, close the door, and begin your treatment.
+Once the applicators are positioned correctly, your healthcare team will leave the room, close the door, and begin your treatment.
 It will take 30 to 40 minutes for you to receive the full dose of radiation.
-Although you are alone during your treatment, the operating staff can see you on a monitor and hear you through an intercom at all times.
+Although you are alone during your treatment, your healthcare team can see you on a monitor and hear you through an intercom at all times.

-When your treatment is done, the operating staff will return to the room.
+When your treatment is done, your healthcare team will return to the room.
 Your surgeon will remove the applicator and close your incision.

 After Your Procedure

 You may have a small drain in your breast that allows fluid to exit.
-You may be given antibiotics during the surgery to help prevent infection.
+You may get antibiotics during the surgery to help prevent infection.
 You may also need to take them after you go home.

 You will have follow-up appointments with your surgeon and radiation oncologist.
-Call each office to schedule an appointments
+Call each office to schedule the appointment.

-Some patients develop side effects from treatment.
-The type and how severe they are depend on many factors.
-These include the dose of radiation and your overall health.
+Some people develop side effects from treatment.
+The type and how severe they are depend on how much radiation you received and your overall health.